DrUkachi/inside-outside-classification/README.md

-Great — based on your code, your previous README, and the PDF brief you were given, here’s a **refined and complete `README.md`** tailored to both showcase your technical execution and align with what the evaluators are expecting:

----

 # 🏠🏞 Indoor/Outdoor Image Classification

 This project contains a Python script for classifying images as either "indoor" or "outdoor" scenes using a pre-trained CLIP model and a lightweight few-shot, prototype-based method.
 It was built in response to a practical classification task using real-world, unlabeled image data.